We help parents navigate

 An experienced, highly trained, and credentialed team of passionate coaches dedicated to supporting parents who are helping their teen, young adult, or post-secondary adult confront the challenges of increasing independence.
-As proud members of the International Coach Federation (ICF) – and with more than 150 years of combined experience – we help parents focus on their familial relationships, strategize new tools and solutions, and more effectively assist in moving their son or daughter to greater self-reliance.
+With more than 150 years of combined experience – we help parents focus on their familial relationships, strategize new tools and solutions, and more effectively assist in moving their adolescent/young adult to greater self-reliance.

 Utilizing the ICF’s Core Competencies and Code of Ethics, Parent Coach Professionals supports parents through an objective process of interactive phone sessions covering both coach-led and parent-led topics personalized to that parent’s unique situation and family dynamic.
 Specifically, we assist with:

 Developing stronger, more effective communication

 Exploring the impact of different parenting styles, patterns, and family dynamics